Skip to main content

 Ideally, construction contract documents allow the parties to:

-• List the construction materials and work to be done
+• List the construction materials, work to be done, and payment terms

-When the contract is signed, it generally cannot be changed unless both parties agree.
-As a result, it is vital to protect yourself before signing a contract.
-You need to understand exactly what it is you are committing yourself to do.
-Consult an attorney before signing a contract to protect your investment.
+When the contract is signed, it can't be changed unless both parties agree on a change order.
+So, it's vital to protect yourself before signing a contract.
+You need to understand exactly what it is you're committing yourself to do.
+Aside from helping you find a new house or a preferred lender, a realtor or real estate agent can only do so much.
+You may need to consult an attorney before signing a contract to protect your investment.

 Identifying Construction Risks in a Contract

-When the parties allocate potential risks, the contract may become more complex but it reduces the potential for disagreements in "gray areas" that are not addressed.
+When the parties allocate potential risks, the contract may become more complex.
+But it reduces the potential for disagreements in "gray areas" that aren't addressed.

 Both parties should take the time to read and understand the lengthy document.
-Failure to read a written agreement is not a valid defense in a contract dispute.
+Failure to read a written agreement isn't a valid defense in a contract dispute.

-If the terms are not agreeable, you can negotiate terms that are more reasonable or have a lawyer on hand for dispute resolution.
+If the terms aren't agreeable, you can negotiate more reasonable terms or have a lawyer on hand for dispute resolution.

 1. Time Frame

-The agreement should have a time frame for when work is to begin and the deadline for when the job is to be completed.
+The agreement should have a time frame for beginning the work and a deadline for completing the job.
 Both parties should carefully consider the scope of work before setting a completion date.

 2. Prices

-The contract should clearly state at what phases of construction will money be paid.
-Be wary of the use of subcontractors.
+The contract should clearly state at what phases of construction money will be paid.
+Be wary of using subcontractors.
 Subcontractors hired by the person contracted to perform the work should be listed on a filed Mechanics Lien Waiver.
+This ensures that you won't owe money for unpaid labor down the line.

 Make sure you know what the additional fees are and ask for an estimate.
-Additional work would be for add-on items and usually must be cosigned by both parties or initialed.
+Additional work would be for add-on items and usually must be cosigned by both parties.
+This is especially true for ambitious new builds that might involve an expanded scope of work.

 3. Payment Method

-Determine the terms of payment, how much will be paid upfront as a deposit, and under what terms the full amount is due.
-You may also be able to negotiate installment payments if you cannot afford a lump sum.
+Determine the terms of payment, including how much will be paid upfront as a down payment deposit.
+If you're financing, it's important to know your interest rate and under what terms the full payment amount is due.
+You may also be able to negotiate installment payments if you can't afford a lump sum.
 If there is a final payment date, discuss the date in advance.

 4. Payment Penalties